point85/OEE-Designer/README.md

 * Front end GUI for a data collector

 ## OEE Calculations
 OEE is the product of equipment availability, performance and quality each expressed as a percentage.
 The time-loss model is used to accumulate time in loss categories (or “no loss” if the equipment is running normally).
-See [Kennedy] for details.
 A data source provides an input value to a data collector’s resolver JavaScript function that maps that input value to an output value (reason or production count).

 For availability and performance, the output value is a reason that is assigned to one of the following loss categories:
 * Value Adding:  the “no loss” or “running OK” category.